xnh0x/HH-League-Tracker/README.md

 ### Prepare Repo

 - Create a new repo e.g. "League-Tracker-Storage".
-You can set visibility to private but it doesn't really matter.
+You can set visibility to private.
 - Go to https://github.com/settings/tokens?type=beta and click generate a new token.
 This will be used by the script to read and write the data.
 - Give it a name, choose and expiry date and under "Repository access" pick "Only select repositories" and choose only the new repo you created: